 B. Argument Essay:

-• The Argument Essay of AWA tests your analytical abilities and requires you to find fault with a seemingly persuasive argument.
+• The Argument Essay of the AWA section of the GRE exam tests your analytical abilities and requires you to find faults with a seemingly persuasive argument.

 • The test makers have deliberately kept some loopholes so as to test your ability to find logical faults in the arguments.

 • The task necessitates you to carefully evaluate evidences and suppositions and then make a judgment.